kellyk/wsc-resources/README.md

 * [Is Your Conference Proposal Good Enough?](http://rckbt.me/2014/01/conference-proposals/): A list of Do's and Don'ts
 * [How to Submit Proposals and Influence People](http://www.noelrappin.com/railsrx/2014/1/18/conference-prompts-or-how-to-submit-proposals-and-influence-people): Quick advice for finding an idea and writing an effective proposal
+* [How to Write a Conference Proposal](http://blowmage.com/2013/01/24/writing-conf-proposals): Tips for the title, abstract and bio from a Ruby conf organizer

 ### Slides